-Our mechanism employs option theory to give established businesses a financial stake in the success of green technologies.
-Our analysis demonstrates that markets may be harnessed to advance broader social goals.
-Furthermore, we showed that market oriented mechanisms can be superior to government based incentive schemes.
+Going against the conventional wisdom among corporate law scholars, our analysis demonstrated that markets may be harnessed to advance broader social goals.
+Furthermore, we showed that market-oriented mechanisms can be superior to government based incentive schemes.
 Markets have several obvious advantages over subsidization or conventional modes of regulation.
 Markets produce valuable information about the quality of products and services as well as about prices.
 Moreover, the market process aggregates social preferences better than regulators can ever do.
-Finally, the market process sidesteps the political economy problems that plague political decision-making.
+Finally, the market process sidesteps the political economy problems that plague political decision making.
 Despite the obvious advantages of markets, they are rarely used to advance social goals.
 In our opinion, this is an anomaly.
-The profit motive of corporations can be put at the service of broader social goals.
-The challenge for policymakers is to adopt the right incentive scheme that best aligns the narrow self-interest of firms with the broader societal interest.
-In this Essay, we demonstrated that it can be done.
-All it takes is a change in the way we think about our institutions and the goals they are supposed to achieve.